This article helps you understand more what fear really is and how to deal with it…

 When there is fear, it is like walking through an interior labyrinth, trying not to find those uncomfortable road companions that, like a dense fog, prevent you from seeing.
 Because when these monsters stick to you, they become your shadow and do not let you see where you are going.
 Then you lose the thread.
 You become unable to remember the direction, and instead of enjoying yourself along the way, you lose yourself, repeating again and again the same steps: fear of losing, fear that you have no worth, fear of failing, fear of being wrong, fear of abandonment, fear of suffering, fear …

 Getting out of the labyrinth of fear:

 1. Do not let your monsters grow

-There is only one way out of that labyrinth.
-Do not let those monsters grow so much that they prevent you from seeing the exit and paralyze you.
-Actually, you cannot make them disappear.
+There is only one way out of the labyrinth of fear.
+Do not let those monsters grow so much as to prevent you from seeing the exit and paralyze you.
+You cannot make them disappear.
 We fear because we are aware that time is advancing, that many things change, not always in the direction we want, and above all because we care about those things.

 2. Become aware that you fear because you love

-Somehow you could say that we fear because we love.
+You could say that we fear for something or someone because we love them.
 And this is good.
 It is good that we are not indifferent, that we care about what we are living.
 It is good that we care, especially, for people.

-Fear is the sign that we are concerned about something, that we have passion for what we are doing, and that we are aware of the fragility, the passage of time, the immeasurable value of many experiences and moments.
+Fear is the sign that we are concerned about something; that we have a passion for what we are doing, and that we are aware of the fragility, the passage of time, the immeasurable value of many experiences and moments.
 That is not bad.
-But you have to prevent that fear from becoming a monster that paralyses because that is the one that blocks you in its labyrinth.
+But you have to prevent that fear from becoming a monster that paralyses you because is becomes the one that traps you in its labyrinth.

 3. Try to accept that bad things happening are part of the journey